shardus/lib-archiver-discovery/README.md

 The final list of archivers is created by shuffling and concatenating the independent lists obtained from each source.
 If the final list of archivers is empty, the node logs an error and exits.

 > Note: The `setupArchiverDiscovery` function accepts an optional `hashKey` parameter.
-The `hashKey` paramter is used to initialise the `@shardus/crypto-utils` module.
+The `hashKey` parameter is used to initialise the `@shardus/crypto-utils` module.
 The crypto utils module is used to verify the response from the archiver.
 If the `hashKey` is not provided, the default hash key is used.
 (Default `hashKey`: `69fa4195670576c0160d660c3be36556ff8d504725be8a59b5a96509e0c994bc`)

 ## Usage